lttkgp/C-3PO/README.md

 # C-3PO

 When he's not flying around with the Solos and Skywalkers on the Millenium Falcon, C-3PO decided to help LTTKGP out with managing the huge amount of songs being posted each day and organising them in a database (such a nice guy!).
+Known for his loving nature, he feels it'd be so much better to appreciate the top OPs on the group with weekly highlights.
+He also promises to use his supreme knowledge of Machine Learning to analyze trends and give music recommendations.

 ## Contributing
 Contributions are always welcome.
 Your contributions could either be creating new features, fixing bugs or improving documentation and examples.
 Find more detailed information in [CONTRIBUTING.md](https://github.com/lttkgp/C-3PO/blob/master/CONTRIBUTING.md).